learningdevopsfromscratch/early-access/README.md

 If we were to make an analogy to this delivery pipeline, we could say the software delivery pipeline is akin to an assembly line like the one you see in a car manufacturing plant.
 Instead of shipping car parts, we're shipping code.
 Instead of the car being the final product, we're standing up an application.
 As in the field of car manufacturing, we also want to ensure our product passes quality assurance tests.

-With that said, our main focus on this guide will be around the concept of a software pipeline which is composed of building, testing, deploying, and observability.
+With that said, our main focus on this guide will be around the concept of a software pipeline which is composed of building, testing, and deploying.

 No matter what definition of DevOps you choose to adopt or job title you obtain, you'll more than likely have to deal with one or more of these areas within the software delivery pipeline.
 The goal of this guide is to get you started in the field of DevOps and hopefully help guide you in decide your career choices as you explore the different topics.